xarunoba/ccoco/README.md

 {
   ...
   "simple-git-hooks": {
-    // I prefer always using the latest version of ccoco
+    // If you prefer on always using the latest version of ccoco
-    // instead of installing it as a dev dependency.
+    // instead of using ccoco as a devDependency, use this:
-    // If you have installed it locally, you can use:
-    // "post-checkout": "npx ccoco"
+    // "post-checkout": "npx @xarunoba/ccoco"
-    "post-checkout": "npx @xarunoba/ccoco"
+    "post-checkout": "npx ccoco"
   }
   ...
 }